mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 : A name for the error code.

 Description:
-: A brief description of the error code semantics.
+: A brief description of the error code semantics, which MAY be a summary if a specification reference is provided.

 The initial allocations in this registry are all assigned permanent status and list a change controller of the IETF and a contact of the AVTCORE working group